UlyssesZh/UlyssesZh.github.io/_posts/2023-09-29-self-host-overleaf.md

 While the containers are up, run `bin/shell` and run `tlmgr install scheme-full`.
 You need to wait for a long time.
+If you run into the [problem](https://github.com/overleaf/overleaf/issues/1009) of "Local TeX Live is older than remote repository," you need to run `update-tlmgr-latest.sh` in the container (after fetching it from CTAN first).

 After that, run `docker commit overleaf-sharelatex sharelatex/sharelatex:with-texlive-full`.
 Then, edit `config/docker-compose.override.yml` and uncomment the line `image: sharelatex/sharelatex:with-texlive-full`.